MiniKielbyM/monomon/JSON Syntax.md

-# Card Data Framework Syntax
+# Pokémon Card Data Framework Syntax (Expanded)

-This document describes the JSON-based data framework for storing card sets, including generations, expansions, cards, and card attributes.
+This document describes the JSON-based data framework for storing Pokémon card sets, including generations, expansions, and Pokémon card attributes.
+Only Pokémon cards are covered here; Trainer and Energy cards are not included.

 ---